 Hair transplant scars are minimal with an FUE procedure, so there’s no reason not to have a buzz cut if that’s the look you’re after.
 However, FUT surgery usually leaves a thin but visible scar in your donor area (usually at the back of the head).
 If you shave your head, the scar may be visible through your hair.

 Some FUT patients avoid buzz cuts in order to hide the scar.
 But most scars fade over time, so some people wait until the scar is less visible before shaving their head.

 Should I ask my hair transplant consultant or barber before I shave my head?

 If your hair transplant is healing well, there’s no particular reason to check with your consultant before getting a haircut.
 However, if you want to double check you’re ready for the clippers, you should speak to your hair transplant consultant.

 Your consultant will know more about the risks of having your hair cut too soon, and can tell you if you’re ready for a haircut or not.
 So if you’re looking for advice, it’s best to speak to your consultant rather than your hairdresser or barber.

 Managing your hair after a hair transplant

 You may feel self-conscious about your hair while your hair transplant takes effect.
 This is especially true if you’re used to wearing your hair short.
-While it’s not recommended to trim or cut your hair, many people choose to wear a hat or scarf over their hair throughout this phase, especially while the scabs are healing.
+While it’s not recommended to trim or cut your hair, many people choose to wear a hat after a hair transplant, especially while the scabs are healing.

 Getting a haircut after hair transplant surgery

 A buzz cut isn’t the only styling option for your post-transplant hair.
-When your head has fully healed and your hair has begun to grow, you can cut, style, and dye your hair however you like.
+When your head has fully healed and your hair has begun to grow, you can cut, style, and dye your hair after a transplant.